Uzlopak/blog/case.md

 Nodejs is famous for its streams.
 So there are two main questions to be
 researched:

-1. How do you implement a ThrottleStream in nodedjs to controle the bandwith?
+1. How do you implement a ThrottleStream in nodejs to control the bandwidth?
 2. Is fastify core capable handle the response with a ThrottleStream?

 #### ThrottleStream: How can we implement it?

-If you have experience with streams, you will immediatly think of Transform-Streams.
+If you have experience with streams, you will immediately think of Transform-Streams.
 Should be easy.

 But even if you have no experience with Streams, you should not give up.
-A developer learns everyday a new aspect of his progamming language or the runtime he uses.
+A developer learns everyday a new aspect of his programming language or the runtime he uses.

-Should you now deepdive into the nodejs documentation about streams?
+Should you now deep dive into the nodejs documentation about streams?
 Why not.
 Knowing the technique behind it is key.
 But in my opinion you will be not closer to a solution.
 And you will not be closer to the second question, regarding fastify.